Acry/SDL2-Physics/README.md

 ![bullet](./bullet.gif)

 ## State Integration

 Integrating the Equations of Motion

-The Physics on this level is really simple, not to say simplified.
+The Physics until this level are really simple, not to say simplified.
 But, before one can move on with coding there is no reason to go in depth in physics since the low level gamestate, this is the state where visible entities appearance is defined.
 Points should be at the right time at the right spot.

 ### Time and Steps